anilmainali/easyTravel-Selenium/README.md

-# Welcome to EasyTravel-Selenium Repo
+# Welcome to easyTravel-Selenium Repo

-This Repo will be used as a tutorial on how to create a Selenium script to run EasyTravel App.
+This Repo will be used as a tutorial on how to create a Selenium script to run easyTravel App.

 ## Prerequisite
-1. Download EasyTravel App
+1. Download easyTravel App
 2. Set up your environment to run the Selenium script.

-## Download instructions and information about EasyTravel App.
+## Download instructions and information about easyTravel App.
 To find out about more about EasyTravel App and instructions on how to download the app,navigate to <a href="https://wilsonmar.github.io/easytravel/"> Wilson Mar's Blog Post.</a>

 ## Set up your environment to run the Selenium Script.